-Negative customer reviews on Facebook, Google, Yelp or any other site may seem like the end of the world — or in this case, your company’s reputation — especially in smaller markets such as Bluffton SC and Savannah GA.
+Negative customer reviews on Facebook, Google, Yelp or any other site may seem like the end of the world — or in this case, your company’s reputation.
+According to BrightLocal, 79% of consumers trust online reviews as much as personal recommendations.
+It’s nearly impossible to delete a Google review, which forces businesses to respond.
 However, negative reviews can become a marketing opportunity if they are handled right.

 So, how should you respond to not-so-nice feedback online?

 Don’t wait too long to respond to a negative review.
 The more time a negative review is left in cyberspace without a response, the more time it can fester into potential worse problems for your business.
 When you respond in a timely manner, that shows the reviewer and the rest of your audience that you care.